 Fight for the Wages You Deserve

 Feldman Browne Olivares handles wage and hour class action lawsuits involving LA employers’ (or other California employers’) violations of California’s overtime, minimum wage pay compensation, and meal and rest break laws.
 If you were unfairly compensated for the work you performed, let us help.
-With an award-winning Los Angeles employment law attorney on your side, we can fight to hold your employer accountable for their unlawful behavior.
+With an award-winning employment law attorney on your side, we can fight to hold your employer accountable for their unlawful behavior.

 Overtime in California and Exempt Employees

 California and federal overtime law both require the payment of overtime compensation to most California employees who work more than 40 hours per week and more than 8 hours per day in most industries.
 While federal overtime law exempts certain California employees from overtime pay requirements, very few OT employees qualify as exempt.